 Benefit: more focused, efficient board meetings

-Measurement: agenda items covered within target meeting length
+Measurement: meeting agenda items covered within target meeting length

 Benefit: improved transparency and accountability

 Measurement: same-time distribution of, and access to, all board materials